-3 Risk Controls
+Risk Controls

-The risk controls routinely in place are as follows.
+The risk controls routinely in place are outlined below.
 From time to time, additional controls might be necessary, in particular if new risks emerge or existing risks are exacerbated.

-Further detail is contained in policies, management procedures and administrative processes (see Operations Manual, General Administrative processes).
+Further detail is also contained in individual policies, management procedures and administrative processes.

-3.1 Financial and legal risk
+Financial and legal risk

-Legal status and financial reporting
+• Legal status and financial reporting

-AQA exists as a creation of the New Zealand Vice-Chancellors' Committee as set out in the Constitution, 1.1 Establishment of the AQA.
+AQA exists as a creation of the New Zealand Vice-Chancellors' Committee as set out in the Constitution2.
 AQA is a controlled entity, given that the New Zealand Vice-Chancellors' Committee funds and sustains the operation.
-For financial audit purposes, AQA's funds are consolidated within those of NZVCC, in accordance with current financial reporting standards.
+For financial audit purposes, AQA's funds are consolidated within those of the New Zealand Vice-Chancellors' Committee, in accordance with current financial reporting standards.

-Fraud and Theft
+• Fraud and theft

-AQA has controls in place to prevent fraud or theft and a procedure to follow in the case of person(s) suspected of fraud to protect and be fair to both AQA and the person(s) - see Protocol P9 Fraud and Theft prevention and Investigation Policy.
+AQA has controls in place to prevent fraud or theft and a procedure to follow in the case of person(s) suspected of fraud.
+These procedures are in place to protect and be fair to both AQA and the person(s).
+This process is outlined in AQA's Fraud and Theft prevention and Investigation Policy.

-Insurance
+• Insurance